 So of that policy, the next thing they move on to is neck restraint.

-They consider that a non-deadly force option, defined as compressing one or both sides of a person's neck with an arm or leg without applying pressure to the trachea or airway, the front of the neck.
+They consider that a non-deadly force option, defined as compressing one or both sides of a person's neck with an arm or a leg without applying pressure to the trachea or airway, the front of the neck.

 Only sworn employees who have received training from the MPD training unit are authorized to use neck restraints.

-They have two types of neck restraints a conscious neck restraint and an unconscious neck restraint.
+They have two types of neck restraints, a conscious neck restraint and an unconscious neck restraint.

-I'm listening very closely, Brad.
+Listen, I'm just listening very closely.

-You're not listening to me.
+Brad, you're not listening to me.

-There the neck is the most vulnerable part of the human anatomy.
+The neck is the most vulnerable part of the human anatomy.

-I they don't know how to do it.
+They don't know how to do it.

-They not they're not given the options.
+They're not given the options.

-Um I once mentioned BYRNA, and I met these guys once, and they have an alternative.
+I once mentioned BYRNA, and I met these guys once, and they have an alternative.

 A lot of cops, their only option is that horrible stun gun, which barely works, or they have their gun.